5l1v3r1/pragmash/SPECIFICATION.md

 This means that a bareword can contain double or single quotes as long as it does not begin with one.

+# Concise variable syntax

+Whenever a bare string begins with a $, it is not treated as a bare string.
+Instead, the interpreter treats something like `$xyz` as `(get xyz)` \(that is, as a nested command\).
+In a standard pragmash environment, `get` accesses a variable.
+Thus, the $ makes it easier to access variables.

 # Conditions

 A condition looks like a set of arguments but is evaluated to a boolean expression.
-Conditions are used in `if` blocks, `while` loops, and `for` loops.
+Conditions are used in `if` blocks and `while` loops.
 In addition, some commands may process their arguments as if the arguments were a condition.

 There are three types of conditions.